eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ## Security Configuration

-Outbound Connectors that should be secured using spring security (like the Admin Console), can define a `SecurityFilterChain` using the [OutboundConnectorSecurityConfig](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/OutboundConnectorSecurityConfig.html) Annotation.
+Outbound Connectors that should be secured using spring security (like the Admin Console), can define a `SecurityFilterChain` using the [OutboundConnectorSecurityConfig](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/OutboundConnectorSecurityConfig.html) Annotation.
-The endpoints can then be secured as follows, but please note that the security config should only define rules for the paths of the certain outbound connectors.
+The endpoints can then be secured as follows, but please note that the security config should only define rules for the paths of the certain outbound-connector.
 ```java
 @OutboundConnectorSecurityConfig
 public class OCSecurityConfig {